 - Independent review of the Sexual Violence Prevention Strategy.
-In 2023, ANU engaged the Gender Violence Research Unit (UNSW, Sydney) to undertake the mid-term review of the Sexual Violence Prevention Strategy (SVPS).
+In 2023, ANU engaged the Gendered Violence Research Network (UNSW, Sydney) to undertake the mid-term review of the Sexual Violence Prevention Strategy (SVPS).
 Led by Professor Jan Breckenridge, the team from the Gendered Violence Research Network worked closely with students, staff, and the wider ANU community to ensure our next plan builds on previous work while embedding best practice. - Development of a Sexual Violence Prevention Toolkit in 2023, a tool to help users tackle existing cultural action plans or gender equity strategies.
-The self-assessment tools and educational resources are grounded in established theory and research and, when used in conjunction with training and consultation by the RRU, have the potential to make a significant, positive impact across ANU communities. - Development and launch of a bespoke consent training for ANU students Rights, Relationship and Respect training as part of stream 3 of the Student Safety and Wellbeing Plan.
-Through the leadership of our experts in the Respectful Relationships Unit (RRU) and the Student Safety and Wellbeing Team (SSWT) this primary prevention program comprises of an online module, face-toface training, and peer lead programs.
-In December 2023, the RRR program won the Quacquarelli Symonds Reimagine Education Award. - Improving staff capacity and confidence to support someone following a disclosure of sexual misconduct through the implementation of training by the Student Safety and Wellbeing team in collaboration with Lifeline and development of the Supporting Students in Distress Guide. - The Accommodation Declaration implemented in 2023.
-Residential students are asked to disclose any criminal convictions, pending charges and unspent criminal convictions against the following categories: sexual offences, serious violence or assault, stalking, harassment, or bullying, either inperson and/or cyber.
+The self-assessment tools and educational resources are grounded in established theory and research and, when used in conjunction with training and consultation by the RRU, have the potential to make a significant, positive impact across ANU communities. - Development and launch of a bespoke consent training for ANU students-Rights, Relationships and Respect as part of stream 3 of the Student Safety and Wellbeing Plan.
+Through the leadership of our experts in the Respectful Relationships Unit (RRU) and the Student Safety and Wellbeing Team (SSWT) this primary prevention program comprises of an online module, face-to-face training, and peer led programs.
+In December 2023, the RRR program won the Gold QS Education Innovation Award (Nurturing Values and Ethics category). - Improving staff capacity and confidence to support someone following a disclosure of sexual misconduct through the implementation of training by the Student Safety and Wellbeing team in collaboration with Lifeline and development of the Supporting Students in Distress Guide. - In 2023 the Accommodation Declaration was implemented.
+Residential students are now asked to disclose any criminal convictions, pending charges and unspent criminal convictions against the following categories: sexual offences, serious violence or assault, stalking, harassment, or bullying, either in-person and/or cyber.